Frequently Asked Questions

 9. What types of violations do the Texas Game Warden's come across most frequently while Sandhill Crane Hunting in our area?

--A. Failure to complete and provide proof of Texas Hunters Safety Class Completion ticket/violation.
+-Answer, Failure to complete and provide proof of Texas Hunters Safety Class Completion ticket/violation.

 Depending on your age, nearly everyone is required to complete a Texas Hunter Education Class.